string

 method

-Extract the first character (or rather, grapheme cluster) after the specified index.
-Fails with an error if the index is out of bounds.
+Extract the first grapheme cluster after the specified index.
+Returns the default value if the index is out of bounds or fails with an error if no default value was specified.

 index